xan1242/willow-install-guide/README.md

     ![lp_list6.png](./pics/lp_list6.png)

 This should now conclude the patching process.

-You may uninstall Lucky Patcher now as well.
+**NOTE:** You must keep Lucky Patcher installed at all times.
+It is required for the game to run without a license.

 ### Part 3: Launch the game